-If you’ve just filed a trademark in the United States, you may wonder how to extend your trademark rights to other countries.
+If you’ve just filed a trademark in another country, you may wonder how to extend your trademark rights to the UK.
 A registered trademark in the United Kingdom confers trademark rights and protections in England, Scotland, Wales, and Northern Ireland.
-Whether your online retail business has consumers in Glasgow or you want to construct a physical store in London, you should consider registering a trademark in the United Kingdom.
+Whether your online flags store selling #LH44 flags, or if you want to construct a physical store in Manchester selling Hong Kong imported soy sauce, you should really consider registering a trademark in the United Kingdom.
 Consider the following information regarding the expenses of registering a trademark in the United Kingdom as you design your worldwide trademark strategy.

 General Registration Fees in the U.K.